Canop/bacon/website/docs/analyzers.md

 # Python

-Support of Python is just starting, and Python developpers should raise their hand if they want to see progress here.
+Support of Python is just starting, and Python developers should raise their hand if they want to see progress here.

 ## Unittest